Switchblade: 1900–1945

 With a few ex-Challenge employees Schrade formed a second company, the Geo.
 Schrade Knife Company, primarily to manufacture his Presto series of switchblade knives.
 In 1937, Schrade came out with two more low-cost switchblade knives designed to appeal to youth, the Flying Jack and the Pull-Ball Knife.
 The Flying Jack had a sliding operating latch and could be produced with one or more automatically opening blades.
 The Pull-Ball opened by pulling a ball located on the butt end of the handle.
 Schrade would later manufacture alternative configurations to the ball operating handle, including dice, rings, eight balls, or different colors.
-Unfortunately, the Pull-Ball required two hands to open, removing much of the switchblade's utility as a one-handed knife.
+The Pull-Ball required two hands to open, removing much of the switchblade's utility as a one-handed knife.
 As the blade catch mechanism required a good deal of space within the handle, the knife's blade length was short relative to its handle length.
 Schrade manufactured many pull-ball knives for sale under other brands, including Remington, Case, and the "J.C.N.
 Co."
 (Jewelry Cutlery Novelty Company of North Attleboro, Massachusetts) Always looking for a new way to appeal to customers, Schrade continued to experiment with new forms of switchblade designs up to the time of his death in 1940.

 In the late 1930s the German Luftwaffe began training a Fallschirmjäger or paratroop force, and as part of this effort developed specialized equipment for the airborne soldier, including the Fallschirmjäger-Messer (paratrooper's knife), which used a gravity-operated mechanism to deploy its sliding spearpoint blade from the handle.
 The German paratrooper knife, which featured a marlinspike in addition to the cutting blade, was used to cut rigging and unknot lines, though it could be employed as a weapon in an emergency.
 The U.S. Army in 1940 tasked the Geo.
 Schrade Knife Co. to produce a small single-edge switchblade for U.S. airborne troops, to be used similarly to the Fallschirmjäger-Messer.
 The knife was not intended primarily as a fighting knife, but rather as a utility tool, to enable a paratrooper to rapidly cut himself out of his lines and harness in the event he could not escape them after landing.